bloch-elkouby-lab/website/events/index.md

 ## Upcoming Events

-Chairing a symposium on the use of AI in suicide risk assessment
+DrChairing a symposium on the use of AI in suicide risk assessment